Lava River Cave entrance

 Northern Arizona

 Looking for a cool summer hike?
-This underground lava river cave is kid-friendly – a cool underground adventure you didn’t know you needed.
-One summer, while trying to beat the heat and find something new for the kids to get excited about, we stumbled across a mention of the Lava River Cave.
-Naturally, we hit the road to check this place out.
+Plan a day trip to the lava tubes in Flagstaff.
+This chilly underground hike is kid-friendly and adventurous.
+One summer, while trying to beat the heat and find something new for the kids to get excited about, we stumbled across a mention of the Lava River Tubes Cave.

 This post may contain affiliate links.
 Please read my disclosure policy.